top of page

 "For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing." — James 1:23-25

 If you want to look into Shadow Work a bit deeper, we invite you to check out the Christian Shadow Work Journal and complementary video courseware available on TalkDr.TV.
+If you're just interested in the Christian Shadow Work Journal, you can find it on Amazon.

 bottom of page